kenny-io/fidbak/README.md

 ## Tips

 - Ensure your site origin is allowlisted on the API for your Site ID; otherwise browser calls may be blocked by CORS.
-- For local testing with the API at a different origin, set `apiBaseUrl` accordingly.
+- For local testing against a different API origin, you can override `apiBaseUrl` in `Fidbak.init`, but it’s not required for normal usage.
 - Use `debounceMs` to reduce duplicates during rapid interactions.
 - Use `themeOverrides` to match your brand but keep good contrast for accessibility.